 4 Buildings must comply with both maximum heights, as measured in stories and in feet.
-Building heights above 7 stories and 85 feet may not be approved as design variations, and building heights may not exceed any limitations in adopted Town Center or Village Center plans.
 Mezzanines that exceed the percentage of floor area for a mezzanine defined in the Florida Building Code are counted as a story for the purpose of measuring height.
-Habitable space within a roofline that is entirely non-habitable is not counted as a story with a 12:12 pitch or less counts as 1⁄2 story.
+Space within a roofline that is entirely non-habitable is not counted as a story.
 For heights measured in feet, see Section 6.2.4 for details and exceptions.

-5 See requirements for accessory dwelling units in Sections 5.3.2.a and 6.11.5.e.
+6 At or below the fitth story, pedestal buildings must step back at least 20' further from all streets than the story below; this requirement does not apply to alleys.
+See requirements for accessory dwelling units in Sections 5.3.2.a and 6.11.5.e.
 The maximum sizes in this column supersede those in Section 5.3.2.a.